oweeeenie/oweeeenie/README.md

 # Hi there, I'm Owen! 👋

-I am from Ohio and I am a self taught web developer.
-I have been learning code since April 2024 and I have picked up the languages/frameworks mentioned below ↓↓↓
+I'm a self-taught web developer from Ohio, and I've been learning to code since April 2024.
+I'm passionate about building interactive, user-friendly websites and applications, and I'm always looking to improve my skills and explore new technologies.

 # What do I do?